 You will be able to maintain stability with its rubber over-grip that improves friction for slippery conditions.
 You will also be able to use both of your hands on the tool without holding any fasteners and additional bits all thanks to its magnetic tray located at its base.

 Bit replacement is also a breeze too.
 Just pull out the collar and slide in the bits to retain them locked.
 Simply do the reverse in order to pull them out.
 There’s no need for any tools.
 There’s even Philips bit included at its base that serves as a little bit of additional value.

 As part of the One+ lineup, it is able to work with the Ryobi 18 volts batteries that already exist, or can exist as long as the One+ title does.
 With that type of utility, it is no surprise that professionals and homeowners alike rely on Ryobi to deliver high-end results.

 - Comes with a very smooth trigger and stops very quickly

 - This power tool is part of the One+ lineup of 18 volts power tools

 - Compatible with both NiCad and li-ion batteries

-- Comes with magnetic tray that keeps bits and fasteners on the unit so you can have both hands-free for additional stability
+- Comes with a magnetic tray that keeps bits and fasteners on the unit so you can have both hands-frees for additional stability

 - Incorporated with tool-free bit changing